Rudolf Cederström: Naval career

-Cederström was promoted to vice admiral on 29 June 1809 and he was military commander of Gotland from 13 August 1810 to 24 September 1811.
-In 1813, he was appointed general commander of the entire Swedish naval force against Denmark and the French allies, and in 1814, for a short time, over the naval force against Norway.
-Cederström was general commander of Guadeloupe in 1814 and was on duty as adjutant of the fleets on 5 August 1815.
-Cederström became minister (statsråd) on 8 August 1815 and the Governor of Stockholm and acting chancellor of the Royal War Academy on 30 July 1816.
-He was promoted to admiral on 24 November 1818 and resigned as the Governor of Stockholm on 15 December 1818.
-He received the title Count on 11 May 1819 and was promoted to överamiral on 1 June 1820 and was appointed Lord of the Realm on 5 November 1821.
-Cederström was promoted to general admiral and was appointed commanding officer of the Naval Artillery Regiment (Sjöartilleriregementet) on 7 October 1823.
-He was also appointed commanding officer of the Royal Majesty's Fleet, which according to Cederström's proposals was formed by merging the High Seas Navy (Örlogsflottan) and the Fleet of the Army.
-On this post, he was the victim of many attacks from parliament and the press side for dubious economic trades of warships from the navy, which led to his resignation in 1828 "at the end of his brilliant career".
-He then became an honorary member of the Uppsala County Agricultural Society on 28 January 1829.
+In 1808, Cederström took command of a squadron tasked with protecting the Swedish coast against a possible Franco–Danish invasion.
+On 22 April, Russian forces occupied Gotland as part of the Finnish War, and on 11 May a relief force under Cederström left Karlskrona to retake the island; upon its arrival five days later, the Russians capitulated and were allowed to evacuate the island.
+Cederström was subsequently appointed as the island's vice governor, overseeing efforts to raise troops and construct defences.
+He was promoted to vice admiral on 29 June 1809 and served as the military commander of Gotland from 13 August 1810 to 24 September 1811.
+In 1813, Cederström was appointed as the Swedish navy's commander-in-chief, participating in the capture of Western Pomerania from Franco-Danish forces.
+He then led the Swedish navy during the Swedish–Norwegian War of 1814.
+Cederström was appointed military commander of Guadeloupe in 1814 and made adjutant general of the Navy on 5 August 1815.
+Cederström became a minister (statsråd) on 8 August 1815 and was appointed as the governor of Stockholm on 30 July 1816.

+Cederström was promoted to admiral on 24 November 1818 and resigned his governorship on 15 December.
+He received the title of count on 11 May 1819 and was promoted to överamiral on 1 June 1820 before being appointed as a Lord of the Realm on 5 November 1821.
+Cederström was promoted to general admiral and appointed commanding officer of the Naval Artillery Regiment (Sjöartilleriregementet) on 7 October 1823.
+He was also appointed commanding officer of the Royal Majesty's Fleet, which in line with Cederström's proposals was formed by merging the High Seas Fleet and archipelago fleet.
+In this post, he became embroiled in a controversy over the sale of decommissioned warships to the Patriot governments via British trading houses, which led to his resignation in 1828.
+Cederström became an honorary member of the Uppsala County Agricultural Society on 28 January 1829.

-Personal life
+Personal life and death

-On 16 February 1793, he was married in Karlskrona to countess Charlotta Catharina Wrangel af Sauss (7 October 1767 in Karlskrona - 4 February 1848 in Lövsta), the daughter of the Lord of the Realm, First Admiral, Count Anton Johan Wrangel af Sauss and Countess Charlotta Regina Sparre af Söfdeborg.
-During his last years, he lived on the estate Lövsta in Uppland County.
+On 16 February 1793, he was married Charlotta Catharina Wrangel af Sauss in Karlskrona.
+She was the daughter of Count Anton Johan Wrangel af Sauss and Countess Charlotta Regina Sparre af Söfdeborg.
+During his final years, he lived on the estate of Lövsta in Uppland County.
 Cederström died on 1 June 1833 at Lövsta in Funbo Parish, Uppsala County.